Hun, Libya: Geography

+Climate

+Hun has a hot desert climate (Köppen climate classification BWh) with long, extremely hot summers and short, warm winters as well as very little rainfall throughout the year.
+In this part of the desert, summer daytime temperatures are a bit moderated due to the influence of the cooler offshore winds from the Mediterranean Sea, although average high temperatures consistently exceed 40 °C (104 °F) during the hottest months of the year.
+The region receives an average annual rainfall of 2.5 in.

 Economy and culture

 There are public buses to the cities of Sirte and Sabha.
 There is also a military airport located between Hun and Waddan, Al Jufra Airbase.
 Hun is 240 km south of Sirte, 370 km from Misrata and 272 km north of Sabha.
 The "International Autumn Tourism Festival", is an annual festival usually held at the end of September.
 It is organized for four days every year from 1996.
 It is aimed at promoting tourism and culture and organizes concerts and exhibitions.